Deirdre18/first-django-test-project/README.md

-# first-django-test-project
+# First-django-test-project

-simple todo school app to learn the basics of Django
+Simple todo school app to learn the basics of Django